-- (a) Unless otherwise required by a rule in the Plan any activity which has a common boundary with or is separated by a road from a Residential, Rural-Residential, Future Urban or Rural Zone, or a public reserve shall be screened by landscape planting to a minimum depth of 3.0m and a minimum height of not less than 2.0m. - (b) Unless otherwise required by a rule in the Plan any activity in an Industrial Zone adjoining the State Highway at Te Puke north of the Ohineangaanga Stream bridge to Collins Lane; or adjoining Wilson Road North, Maketu.
+- (a) Unless otherwise required by a rule in the Plan any activity which has a common boundary with or is separated by a road from a Residential, Rural-Residential, Future Urban or Rural Zone, or a public reserve shall be screened by landscape planting to a minimum depth of 3.0m and a minimum height of not less than 2.0m.
+The screen must be a minimum of 1.2m high at the time of planting and be capable of achieving a height of 2.0m within two years. - (b) Unless otherwise required by a rule in the Plan any activity in an Industrial Zone adjoining the State Highway at Te Puke north of the Ohineangaanga Stream bridge to Collins Lane; or adjoining Wilson Road North, Maketu.